Quick Start — Creating a New Client Project¶

 cd MyCreditUnion

-dotnet restore src/MyCreditUnion/MyCreditUnion.csproj
+dotnet restore src/Progress.Web/Progress.Web.csproj

-dotnet build src/MyCreditUnion/MyCreditUnion.csproj
+dotnet build src/Progress.Web/Progress.Web.csproj

-dotnet run --project src/MyCreditUnion/MyCreditUnion.csproj
+dotnet run --project src/Progress.Web/Progress.Web.csproj

-Azure Artifacts Authentication
+Azure Artifacts authentication

 In CI/CD pipelines, use the NuGetAuthenticate@1 task instead.